coaa0801-creator/FoodTruckProject/README.md

 Balance is hard.
 I'm coming out of a work environment that sucked up all my time and never got to see my family because of it.
 So the priority is always to make sure I spend more time with them.
 I think that contributed to a little less allocation of time to the project this week.
 That's OK, because I was still able to complete the project but that little sour taste of not doing what I envisioned to with it is a bit frustrating.

-For the project itself I became a lot more comfortable with class variables and objects.
+For the project itself, I became a lot more comfortable with class variables and objects.
 That made life a lot easier when calling duplicate variables or when using the created array in multiple methods.

 ## Course Material Used
 1. Arrays